kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ## Other things need to discuss

 1. Use binary cache from OpenAPI instead of cache from `.kube/cache/discovery` ?

+I think this is only happend in we chose solution one, and I think openapi is more suit for validation, and the information we need here is only resources name and shortcut.

-2. Also there's another two functions in `pkg/kubectl/kubectl.go`: `ResourceShortFormFor` and `ResourceAliases`, we may also want to replace it with dynamic fetching, change signature of those two functions and also fetch resources from discoveryClient, this work is a follow up of PRs: https://github.com/kubernetes/kubernetes/pull/40312 and https://github.com/kubernetes/kubernetes/pull/38835 I think we have no reason to not eliminate those hardcoded resources/shortcuts.
+2. Also there's another two functions in `pkg/kubectl/kubectl.go`: `ResourceShortFormFor` and `ResourceAliases`, those two functions only effect bash completion alias and `kubectl get xx --show-kind`, since those two functions does not have some big impact, I'm not sure if it's worth to make those also to be an accurate list, also I think this work is a follow up of PRs: https://github.com/kubernetes/kubernetes/pull/40312 and https://github.com/kubernetes/kubernetes/pull/38835.